mguymon/obfuscate/README.md

 A simple way to obfuscate ids and text.
 Useful when you have to make ids visible to users.
 Integrates directly with Rails 3.

 The goal is to make simple obfuscated ids that are not huge.
+This is achieved by using an
+<a href="https://github.com/otherinbox/crypt">implementation</a> of <a href="http://www.schneier.com/blowfish.html">Blowfish</a>
-This is achieved by using Blowfish and encrypting a single block.
+and encrypting a single block.
 This produces a nice id of 11 characters (11 since the trailing _=_ is removed by default), for example `3NINgAbOhPc`.
 The caveat is, the id must be within _99,999,999_, e.g. a max length of _8_.

-Text can be obfuscated using Blowfishes string encryption as well, but than it produces output that is larger than the elegant 11 character from single block encryption.
+Text can be obfuscated using Blowfish's string encryption as well, but than it produces output that is larger than the elegant 11 character from single block encryption.

 https://github.com/mguymon/obfuscate